-All dental procedures done at Twin Oaks Animal Hospital are done under anesthesia to allow thorough examination and cleaning below the gumline.
-While your pet us under anesthesia, his/ her heart rate, temperature, and oxygen saturation are monitored.
+All dental procedures performed at Twin Oaks Animal Hospital are done under anesthesia to allow thorough examination and cleaning below the gumline.
+While your pet is under anesthesia, his/ her heart rate, temperature, and oxygen saturation are monitored.

-The procedure starts with a full mouth scaling of all heavy tartar with an ultrasonic scaler, and then a through dental exam will be performed by our veterinarian to look for loose teeth, fractures, pockets of infection, and periodontal disease.
-Most dental disease in pets is below the gum-line, and often can’t be seen in awake pets.
-Extractions, curetting and radiographs may be done at this time.
-Gums are then flushed with chlorohexidine solution to remove bacteria, then teeth are polished and a fluoride treatment is applied.
+The procedure starts with a full mouth scaling of all heavy tartar with an ultrasonic scaler, and then a thorough dental exam will be performed by our veterinarian to look for loose teeth, fractures, pockets of infection, and periodontal disease.
+Most dental disease in pets is below the gum-line, and often can’t be seen in pets that are awake.
+Extractions, curetting, and radiographs may be done at this time.
+Gums are then flushed with a chlorohexidine solution to remove bacteria, then teeth are polished and a fluoride treatment is applied.

 Dental Home Care

-Older or less tolerant pets can be a challenge when it comes to home-care, thankfully there are many other options that can help reduce the plaque buildup on their teeth.
-Speak with your veterinarian before starting one of these alternative home care options, as they are not “one size fits all".
-Look for a VOHC seal of approval on over the counter products, which means that Veterinary Dental Society has approved them for use.
+Keeping your pet’s teeth clean can be a challenge at home, especially if you have an older pet that isn’t interested in having his/her teeth brushed.
+However, for young and tolerant pets brushing their teeth is just a combination of patience and slowly working your way through the process.
+Older or less tolerant pets can be a challenge when it comes to home care.
+Thankfully, there are many other options that can help reduce the plaque buildup on their teeth.
+Please speak with your veterinarian before starting one of these alternative home care options, as they are not “one size fits all”.
+Look for a VOHC seal of approval on over the counter products, which means that the Veterinary Dental Society has approved them for use.